oop111/final/README.md

 In this project we used 6 patterns.
 # Singleton
 pattern was represented as a database in our project.
+# Strategy pattern
-# Payment was integrated with the use of strategy pattern, where we have 2 strategies.
+was integrated as a payment, where we have 2 strategies.
 First is payment by credit card and second is by paypal.
 # Decorator pattern
 was used to add additional RAM and SSD storage.